manuelmusngi/systematic-options/README.md

-#### systematic-options-trading: C++ framework
+#### systematic-options-volatility-trading: C++ framework

-This is a project development to design, build, backtest, and deploy a systematic options trading strategy in a modular C++ framework.
+This is a project development to design, build, backtest, and deploy a systematic options volatility trading strategy in a modular C++ framework.

 The project architecture is designed for scalability and clarity which separates: